 · Are there already properties?

-· Would I like to repay the loan faster?
+· Do I want to pay back the loan faster?

-These are just three of many questions that we clarify with our clients during our consultation sessions in order to select the best financing option.
-A major problem is the very different internal conditions and policies of the banks, which make it very difficult for individuals to maintain an overview and make the offers comparable.
-With the help of our software, we can easily create an overview and extract the parameters for comparability, providing assistance in one of the biggest financial decisions.
+These are just three of many questions that we clarify with clients during our consultation sessions in order to select the best financing option.
+A big problem is the very different internal conditions and policies of banks, which make it very difficult for individuals to maintain an overview and compare offers.
+With the help of our software, we can easily create an overview and extract the parameters for comparability, providing assistance with one of the most financially significant decisions.

-There are variable and fixed-interest financing options.
-The advantages and disadvantages of these two options depend on the situation of the customers as well as the current market conditions and are very individual.
-Additionally, the term of the financing can be adjusted, which can last up to 35 years.
-There is also the possibility of a mixed financing, where for example, 30% of the term is variable and 70% is fixed-interest.
+There are variable and fixed interest financing options.
+The advantages and disadvantages of these two options depend on the customer's situation as well as the current market situation and are very individual.
+Additionally, the term of the financing can be adjusted, which can be up to 35 years.
+There is also the possibility of mixed financing, where for example 30% of the term is variable and 70% is fixed interest.

-There are different options available.
-Either you go directly to your home bank, apply for an evaluation of the financing project there, and then receive an offer.
-Or you go to a loan broker like miracl.
-We compare all major banks and automatically search for the best offer for the clients.
-Subsequently, we discuss the initial details and conduct an online consultation where we work together to develop the best financing offer for the project.
-After that, all documents are uploaded to the miracl platform, and we prepare the necessary documents for the bank, freeing the clients from unnecessary bureaucratic tasks.
-The documents are sent to the bank, and within 5-7 business days, we receive an approval from the bank.
-Afterwards, the purchase contract is created and sent to the bank so that the loan agreements can be prepared.
-We accompany our clients from the first inquiry to the handover of the keys.
-However, these two options do not exclude each other in any case.
-If clients have already been to their home bank before contacting us, we can check the existing offer in just a few moments and provide our assessment.
+Here there are different options.
+Either you go directly to your bank, apply for the review of the financing project there, and then receive an offer.
+Or you go to a credit broker like miracl.
+We compare all reputable banks and automatically search for the best offer for the customers.
+We then discuss the first details and conduct an online consultation where we work together to develop the best financing offer for the project.
+After that, all documents are uploaded to the miracl platform, and we prepare the necessary documents for the bank, so that customers don’t have to deal with unnecessary bureaucratic tasks.
+The documents are sent to the bank, and within 5-7 working days we receive an approval from the bank.
+After that, the purchase agreement is created and sent to the bank so that the loan agreements can be prepared.
+We accompany our customers from the initial inquiry to the handover of the keys.
+However, these two options do not exclude each other in any way.
+If customers have already been to their bank before contacting us, we can check the existing offer in just a few moments and provide our assessment.

 There are 2 criteria that must be considered in any financing.
-On one hand, the ratio of the monthly loan payment to the income must not exceed 40%.
-On the other hand, the equity ratio is a key criterion for banks.
-According to a decree from the financial market authority, at least 20% of the property's purchase price must be available in the form of equity.
-However, if one of these criteria cannot be met, banks have what is called a special allotment of 20%, allowing them to finance customers who do not meet one of these criteria.
+On one hand, the ratio of the monthly loan payment to the income, which may not exceed 40%.
+On the other hand, the equity ratio is a main criterion for banks.
+Due to a directive from the financial market authority, at least 20% of the purchase price of the property must be available in the form of equity.
+However, if one of these criteria cannot be met, banks have a so-called special quota of 20%, which also allows for financing customers who do not meet one of these criteria.

 For fixed interest rates, we expect a slight increase in 2023.
-In 2024, we anticipate they will stabilize, meaning interest rates will remain approximately at the level of the end of this year.
-Variable interest rates will rise slightly again in July, and we also expect a small increase at the next adjustment.
+In 2024, we anticipate they will stabilize, meaning interest rates will remain at around the level of the end of this year.
+Variable interest rates are expected to rise slightly again in July, with a further slight increase anticipated at the next adjustment.
 Due to these developments, fixed interest rates are likely to remain below variable rates in the coming years.

-The following graphic illustrates the development of fixed interest rates in the year 2023 (25-year term).
+The following graphic illustrates the development of fixed interest rates in 2023 (25 years term).

 Thank you for the interview!